 - The provision of care for children in Scotland is currently being shaped by the Promise (Independent Care Review, 2020); this will need to be considered in how the NTS will work across the four nations of the UK.

-- What is your feedback on the proposal outlined at Annex A?
+What is your feedback on the proposal outlined in Annex A?

 - b) We agree that the model needs to be flexible so that input values can be amended on the basis of closely monitored figures.

 - c) We recognise that a more equitable distribution of UASC throughout the UK is necessary because of the disproportionate pressure on some local authorities.
 However, in determining the capacity of authorities a range of metrics should be used, including the number of children supported who are of uncertain immigration status.

 - d) We agree that it would be inequitable and unsustainable if a voluntary scheme had participation from some but not all local authorities, and if those authorities who committed to the scheme bore the burden exclusively.